merenlab/merenlab.org/vocabulary.md

 ### Items organization

 The center piece of an anvi'o interactive display that organizes items.
-It could be a hierarchical clustering dendrogram based on an anvi'o clustering configuration, or a user provided phylogenetic tree.
+It could be a hierarchical clustering dendrogram based on an anvi'o clustering configuration, or a user-provided phylogenetic tree.
 These organizations can also utilize alphabetical orders, or additional user-provided layers.

 ### Clustering configuration